KeshavZbhide/zeroweight/README.md

 ZeroWeight
 ==========
-Zeroweight is a super lightweight commandline bitcoin wallet written in golang.
+Zeroweight is a super liteweight commandline bitcoin wallet written in golang.
 It can be used as a package/api or as a stand alone wallet.

 ###Commands: